Video chat app Houseparty offers $1 million reward over hacking claims

 “Hackers use credential stuffing attacks, using passwords scooped up from previous security breaches, all the time in an attempt to break into accounts.”

-Reporting by Supantha Mukherjee in Bengaluru; additional reporting by Ismail Shakil; Editing by Anil D'Silva
+Reporting by Supantha Mukherjee and Ayanti Bera in Bengaluru; additional reporting by Ismail Shakil; Editing by Anil D'Silva and Shinjini Ganguli